ebuchman/blog/content/posts/coins-history.md

-An essential force behind the evolution of coinage within a state is the availability of metal, which comes either from having access to a mine, or else to a trade surplus with another region.
+An essential force behind the evolution of coinage within a state is the availability of metal, which comes either from having access to a mine, or else from a trade surplus with another region.
 The state could also exact payments in metal from other regions by force or political decree, though this generally produces less metal than mines and trade, and is generally more unstable.
 Europe until the modern era has generally been at a trade deficit with the rest of the